Top 7 Locations & Things to Do in Hong Kong

 The first trams appeared in Hong Kong in 1904 as part of a fleet of 26 single-deck trams.
 The company behind Hong Kong Tramways was British due to Hong Kong being a British colony at the time.

-In the beginning the tramcars were single-deck, but in 1912 they were replaced by open double-deckers.
+First, the tramcars were single-deck, but in 1912, they were replaced by open double-deckers.

-After more than a hundred years, the iconic trams are still in operation, now in an enclosed form, and they even remain an extremely popular means of transport here.
+After more than a hundred years, the iconic trams are still in operation, now in an enclosed form, and they even remain a popular means of transport here.

 Another iconic thing in Hong Kong is the Star Ferry fleet.
 The green and white ferries zigzag across the harbour between Hong Kong Island and Kowloon, more specifically between Victoria Harbour and Tsim Sha Tsui.